James Dunlop: Career in Australia

-Back to Scotland
+Back to Britain

-Dunlop left Sydney for Scotland in February 1827 and was employed for four years at the observatory of Sir Thomas Brisbane.
-He had done very good work as an observer in New South Wales, and was associated with Rümker in the recovery of Comet Encke at Parramatta in June 1822.
-He was later to be the first in Great Britain to rediscover this comet on 26 October 1829.
-He had been awarded the Gold Medal of the Royal Astronomical Society of London on 8 February 1828.
-Sir John Herschel, when making the presentation, spoke in the highest terms of the value of the work done by Dunlop in New South Wales.
 On arrival, he also reduced his southern double stars and deep-sky observations for publication, which was believed to have taken about one month, and these were published also in the first half of 1828.

 These two detailed astronomical papers were received with many accolades from his peers, which lasted until about 1834, when his observations were able to be scrutinised by John Herschel and Thomas Maclear in South Africa.
 Only then were the various flaws of his observations revealed, and the time spent in the zenith of popularly, then dwindled to fierce criticism and personal rejection especially from the British astronomical community.